ElPumpo/Win10Clean/README.md

 Runnable executables are available for download [here](https://github.com/ElPumpo/Win10Clean/releases).

 # Requirements
-+ Windows 10 and 8.x are supported
++ Windows 10 and 8.x are supported (but you should only apply these fixes to Windows 10)
 + .NET framework 4.6

 # Todo